shungyan/genai-desktop-app/README.md

 2. **Presentation Generation**
    - PowerPoint slide creation is inconsistent — some slides have missing or incorrect titles and content.

+3. **Python packaged executable**
+   - Unable to fix error from Python launcher executable created by Pyinstaller.

 ---

 ### Encountered Challenges